Sonnet 561

 Sonnet 557

-All is forgiven, God alone decides,
+All is forgiven—God alone decides,

-So by his will you have forsaken me;
+So by His will, you have forsaken me;

-Bile’s bitterness the lingered taste to be.
+Bile’s bitterness, the lingering taste to be.

-Celestial decrees with wanton ends
+Celestial whims with wanton, ruthless ends

-Beneath the umbra of unquestioned might;
+Beneath the shadow of unquestioned might;

-Wind scattered grasses ‘neath dark clouds belie
+Wind-scattered grasses ‘neath dark clouds belie

 That noble strife to seek a bluer sky.